kpr17ch/aivoicechat/backend/README.md

 - REST endpoints for fetching/updating the active assistant, listing templates and available voices
 - Lightweight defaults endpoint consumed by the realtime gateway
+- Complete conversation transcripts as JSON/TXT in `backend/transcripts/`

 ## Tooling